calejvaldez/.dotfiles/README.md

 This will install the programs I usually use, as well as [Visual Studio Code](https://code.visualstudio.com/) extensions that I use.

-Another file is the DashToPanelSettings file, which is for the [Dash to Panel](https://extensions.gnome.org/extension/1160/dash-to-panel/) GNOME extension.
+There's also the `GNOME/DashToPanelSettings`, which is for the [Dash to Panel](https://extensions.gnome.org/extension/1160/dash-to-panel/) GNOME extension.
 You can just import it through the Dash to Panel settings.